Giovanni Muscedere: The Shedden massacre

 As the men were marched out and shot, Kellestine, who been drinking very heavily that night, danced a jig while singing Das Deutschlandlied.
 Between dancing, singing and executing his prisoners, Kellestine would go over to torment Flanz.
 Realizing he was doomed, Muscedere stated: "Do me.
 Do me first.
 I want to go out like a man."
 Muscedere was marched out of the barn by Kellestine, Mushey and Aravena and forced to sit in his car.
 As Muscedere sat down in his car, he broke out laughing at Kellestine for reasons that remain unknown.
 Kellestine shot him in the head at point-blank range, followed by another shot to his chest.
 A police wiretap recorded that Mushey told Aravena and M.H. about Muscedere's execution on 12 June 2006: "This guy, he went out like a man...He laughed.
 Went like a man.".

 Shortly after the massacre, James "Ripper" Fullager, the mentor to the "no surrender crew", died of cancer; on his deathbed, he had complained that the Canadian outlaw biking scene had gone downhill since his youth in the 1960s as now most "bikers" didn't know how to ride motorcycles and the outlaw biker code no longer counted with biker "brothers" killing each other.
 Meeting with Atkinson on his deathbed, Fullager commented it was clear that Kellestine had committed the massacre as the bodies were found close to Kellestine's farm in southwestern Ontario, all of the victims except Muscedere came from the greater Toronto area, and Kellestine was still alive.
 Fullager noted that if the Hells Angels had massacred the Bandidos in southwestern Ontario close to Kellestine's farm, they would have killed Kellestine as well.

 Muscedere's funeral was held at St. Joseph's Roman Catholic Church in Chatham where his younger Cesideio Muscedere praised him as a man devoted to his family and biker "brothers".
 In Houston, the American Bandidos removed all messages of online condolence posted on their website for the "Shedden 8" massacre victims, which indicated disapproval by the American leadership of Muscedere and the other victims.
-The autopsy revealed that Muscedere had drank no alcohol or used any drugs on the night of his murder, making him alongside George "Crash" Kriarakis and Paul "Big Paulie" Sinopoli to be the only ones to be drug-free as autopsies found alcohol, cocaine, oxycodone, heroin and marijuana in the blood of the other victims.
+The autopsy revealed that Muscedere had drunk no alcohol or used any drugs on the night of his murder, making him alongside George "Crash" Kriarakis and Paul "Big Paulie" Sinopoli to be the only ones to be drug-free as autopsies found alcohol, cocaine, oxycodone, heroin and marijuana in the blood of the other victims.